setu-dabhi/Android-IoT/README.md

 # Android-IoT
-Wireless controlling and monitoring of sensors on Android devices
+Wireless controlling and monitoring of sensors on Android devices.
+Reading sensor data from the android device using Termux emulator.
+Running python script  using pimux library inside the emulator and sending the data using MQTT protocol scripting paho-mqtt to the Mosquitto server on Raspberry Pi 4B.
+Using Node Red for data analysis and controlling using flow based server side scripting.